rampeer/rampeer.github.io/_posts/2019-10-03-tf-is-deterministic.markdown

 As far as I know, PyTorch follows a slightly different paradigm, and cannot do any precomputations or optimizations.

 2) The similarity is not a flaw.
-Wrapping network logic into a class is a well-established technique that has been proven to be effective and reliable.
+Wrapping network logic into a class is a well-established technique that has been proven to be effective.
 There is no point in inventing the square wheel just to be unique.
-And, to be specific, [Lasagne](https://github.com/Lasagne/Lasagne) and [Chainer](https://github.com/chainer/chainer/) did it before PyTorch (Lasagne seems to be older, but most resources point out Chainer to be the first to use dynamic graphs).
+And, in fact, [Lasagne](https://github.com/Lasagne/Lasagne) and [Chainer](https://github.com/chainer/chainer/)
+did it before PyTorch (Lasagne seems to be older, but most resources point out Chainer to be the first to use dynamic graphs).

 To sum - yep, they are similar, and it’s okay.